theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

     * Select option <button name="button">Try Ubuntu</button>.
     * Connect your system to the Internet as appropriate (e.g. join your Wi-Fi network).
     * Open a terminal within the Live CD environment - press <kbd>Ctrl</kbd> <kbd>Alt</kbd>-<kbd>T</kbd>.

+2. Clear out Existing Partitions

+    The installation will do its best to clear partitions, however there are scenarios where they get in the way.
+ZFS may try to mount volumes it detects that you plan on using for something else.
+Check if your data disks have partitions:

+    ```bash
+    $ lsblk

+    sda                                             8:0    1   2.7T  0 disk
+    ├─sda1                                          8:1    1   2.7T  0 part
+    └─sda9                                          8:9    1     8M  0 part
+    sdb                                             8:16   1   2.7T  0 disk
+    ├─sdb1                                          8:17   1   2.7T  0 part
+    └─sdb9                                          8:25   1     8M  0 part
+    ```

+    NOTE: Do not ERASE partitions of the Live CD environment!
+Just data disks you want to use.
+Launch `gparted` to create new `gpt` partitions for the devices.

+    ```bash
+    sudo gparted
+    ```

-2. Install and start the OpenSSH server in the Live CD environment:
+3. Install and start the OpenSSH server in the Live CD environment:

 #### Fetch Helper Script